-The Group has continued to actively reduce the potential environmental impacts of its operations and enhance its environmental performance in mined-out and disturbed areas.
-It undertakes this obligation through immediate and continuous rehabilitation activities and by the re-greening of disturbed areas, establishment of protection forests and the provision of habitat for wildlife within the FTAA area.
+The Group has continued to actively reduce the potential environmental impacts of its operations.
+It undertakes this obligation through immediate and continuous rehabilitation activities and by the regreening of disturbed areas, establishment of protection forests and the provision of habitat for wildlife within the FTAA area.
 These programmes demonstrably improve the environment within and surrounding the Group's operations and are designed for beautification, stabilisation, to off-set green-house gas emissions and the impacts of the Group's operations.
 Through its various programmes, the Group has been responsible for planting over 2 million endemic and cash crop trees.